Edge Publications

 Proposed Competence Framework for Sustainability in the Built Environment

-the Edge working with the CIC as part of its Climate Action Plan is in the preliminary stages of developing a Competence Framework document for sustainability in the built environment.
+the Edge working with the CIC as part of its Climate Action Plan is developing a Competence Framework document for sustainability in the built environment (modelled on BSI Flex 8670: Built environment – Core criteria for building safety in competence frameworks - Code of practice).
 This is envisaged to help the construction and property sectors to urgently and effectively meet environmental obligations set out by national and international agreements as well as to follow best-practice guidance.
-This will be developed as a BSI Flex (modelled on BSI Flex 8670: Built environment – Core criteria for building safety in competence frameworks - Code of practice), an approach that provides the required degree of flexibility and speed.
-The Flex will encourage individual and specific competence frameworks to be developed across the industry that are consistent with each other and share a high degree of commonality, focusing on the skills, knowledge, experience and behaviours (SKEB) necessary for dealing with the pressing climate and nature emergencies.
+This will be published as a ‘Seed Document’ , intended for eventual adoption as a British Standard.
+The Framework standard will encourage individual and specific competence frameworks to be developed across the industry that are consistent with each other and share a high degree of commonality, focusing on the skills, knowledge, experience and behaviours (SKEB) necessary for dealing with the pressing climate and nature emergencies.

 the Edge has issued its second Institutional Reporting Review covering the transparency of information made available in institutions’ 2019 and 2020 Annual Reports (and occasionally other material).
 The information has been assessed against the Institutional Best Practice Reporting Standard published in 2019.
 The result has been a mixed bag with many institutions improving on their previous reporting but with a handful falling back or not reporting at all.